kodecocodes/i9t/testing/testing.markdown

 > **Note**: Even if you write your tests manually, you can still use UI recording to find out what the testing framework "sees" as you tap around the simulator.
 This is a good alternative to using the system provided Accessibility Inspectors.

-[TODO FOR AUTHOR: Adding final tests.
+[TODO / NOTE FOR AUTHOR: You had a note about adding final tests to the tutorial.
 Looking at the samples, it seems that these are to show using an XCTAssert in a UI test.
 Both tests look fairly similar, so I'd recommend only including one here if you have space?
-Or make the second a challenge?]

-[TODO: Fit me in somewhere:]
+Or make the second a challenge?
+I've removed the tests from the current final project, so you'll have to add them back from Git if you need them.]

+**Run** the test again to check it's doing everything you expect.
+Great job!

-So UI tests are pretty neat, huh?
-There are a couple of things to keep in mind as you start writing them.
-Although UI tests _can_ be easier to write (especially if you're using UI recording), when they fail they can be harder to debug than regular unit tests.
+> **Note**: There are a couple of things to keep in mind as you start writing UI tests: Although they _can_ be easier to write (especially if you're using UI recording), when they fail they can also be harder to debug than regular unit tests.
 They can also be quite 'brittle'; if you make changes to your UI, you may need to update a lot of tests.

-Finally, knowing _what_ to test is as important as having tests at all!
-Unfortunately, this is not a situation where one size fits all, but there are some guidelines you can follow.
-For example, you can write UI tests for mission critical flows in your application such as logging in or creating a new account.
-If you're working on a document-based application you can also write tests for basic tasks such as opening, closing and saving a document.

 ## Where to go from here?